NM-TAFE/civ-ipriot-in-class-demos/week12/lesson-four-pillars.md

 ## Polymorphism

-Polymorphism is the biggest word but not a very hard concept - particularly if you understand inheritance and abstraction.
+Polymorphism is the biggest word, but it is not that hard a concept.
+Particularly if you understand inheritance and abstraction.

 Poly means many and morph means form.
 So, polymorphism means many forms.
 It is the ability to treat many types in a similar way.

 We can achieve this through the inheritance of abstract classes (for example, we can write a function to make an animal speak that will work with both cats and dogs) and through the inheritance of interfaces (for example, we can write a function that will work with any object that has a `speak` method, regardless of type).
+Whenever we achieve polymorphism through some form of inheritance, it is called subclass polymorphism.

+Now, let's look at the word "achieving": in statically typed languages, we need to think about our types and their relationship in order to convince the compiler to let us do polymorphism - hence 'achieve'; whether that's subclass polymorphism or the more advanced (and not covered) parametric polymorphism (generics).

+Python and other dynamically typed languages allow for more 'ad-hoc'(read: *whatev's*) polymorphism.

-In dynamically typed languages, we don't have to even define these relationships explicitly: a function will be polymorphic in so far as the types that are passed to it have the necessary attributes and methods.
-If they don't, we will get a runtime error.
+In dynamically typed languages, we don't have to explicitly define the typology: a function will be polymorphic in so far as the types that are passed to it have the necessary attributes and methods.
+If they don't, we will get a `runtime error`.

 This "I don't care who you are, I just care what you do" is often called "Duck Typing": "if it looks like a duck, and quacks like a duck, then chances are it is a duck".

-This is both a blessing and a curse, and you should take a moment to think about what the possible advantages and disadvantages are of this approach:
+This is both a blessing and a curse, and you should take a moment to think about the possible advantages and disadvantages of this approach:

 > Go on, write something here!